 Why would you only have one stock?
 You must be extremely confident that stock will have a substantially higher expected return than the average stock.
 This reminds me of those studies that ask people if they believe they are above average.
 Just about everyone claims that to be the case.
 Many people tend to think there is good reason why some stock they really like is above average when, in fact, it is not.

 Having many stocks that are all less than perfectly correlated with each other reduces the volatility of the return stream of the whole group.
 This is why the average stock is more volatile than the whole stock market.
 I discuss the mathematics behind this concept in great detail in The Magic of Diversification.

 If you ask others how to invest money, some will tell you it is all about dividends.
 More dividend yield is better.
 I would suggest you read this short white-paper to get more insight into dividend stocks.
+You may also consider investing in gold by getting in touch with a gold seller.
 Diversification is really more important than dividend yield at the end of the day.